 - Nausea or vomiting

 - Trouble with balance

 - Trouble concentrating

 - Behavioral changes

 Remember, while some symptoms may emerge only a few hours after you are involved in a crash, others could take days or weeks.
 Please be aware that these symptoms and the injuries related to them can pose serious threats to your health.
 If these symptoms emerge, there is a chance you have sustained a much more serious injury than you originally thought.

 If these symptoms emerge, it is critical that you seek medical attention as soon as you can and have a medical professional properly assess your injuries.
 Once you have had your symptoms checked out, you should contact an attorney focusing on personal injury cases to help you get the best possible outcome for your case.
-Attorney Trey Harrell and his team at the Trey Harrell Law Office, LLC have extensive experience in personal injury cases and can help you recover the compensation you deserve following an accident.
+Attorney Trey Harrell and his team at Trey Harrell Auto Accident and Personal Injury Attorney have extensive experience in personal injury cases and can help you recover the compensation you deserve following an accident.